proxmox/proxmox-backup/docs/calendarevents.rst

 If the time part is omitted, the time 00:00:00 is implied.
 (e.g. '2020-01-01' refers to '2020-01-01 00:00:00')

-Weekdays are specified with the abbreviated english version:
+Weekdays are specified with the abbreviated English version:
 `mon, tue, wed, thu, fri, sat, sun`.

 Each field can contain multiple values in the following formats: